ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    **Once all the Configurations are done run the freshclam.exe and then run clamd.exe.**

+**Installation at Desktop Machine:**
 ***
+**Zip file:**
+   1. User login to the Admin portal and download the client application ZIP file.
+   2. Once downloaded then unzip the file into a particular location.
+It contains the following structure.
+      - bin : It contains the client UI and service executable in encrypted format.
+      - lib : it contains the library required for the application to start.
+      - prop : it contains the property file that will be used by application.
+      - cer  : it contains the certificate used to communicate with the MOSIP server.
+      - log : the application log file would be written under this folder.
+      - db : it contains the derby database, tables and few table with the data.
+      - run.jar : Executable jar to download the s/w.
+      - MANIFEST.MF : Third Party libraries information.
+   3. Click the 'run.jar' to initiate the process.

+   When user clicks on the 'run.jar' it does the following :
+   1. It loads the binary repository URL from property file.
+   2. Communicate with the  JFrog repository through secured connection and download the maven-metadata.xml file to identify the latest jar versions.
+   3. Download the latest build Manifest.mf file from server, where all the jars (including shared lib) name and checksums are provided.
+   4. Compare the checksum of local version of jar files with the data present in latest downloaded Manifest.mf file.
+   5. Identify the list of binary files and Download the required jars.
+   6. Once download completed then communicate with TPM to decrypt the key, which is used to decrypt the UI and service jars.
+   7. Place the jar to the User temp directory and start the application.

+**Application Startup:**
+   - Once application launched then connect to the TPM and pull the required key to communicate with the DB.
+   - User should initially be online to validate their authentication against the MOSIP server.
+Post which, the sync process would be initiated.
+   - Check the data availability in the local DB, if no data available then initiate the Sync [Master/ Configure/ User] process to download the machine [MAC ID] specific center level data from MOSIP server environment.
+   - During initial setup, the application should have online connectivity with the MOSIP server to synch the configuration detail from server to local machine.
+   - Before initialize the installation process, user should make sure that the local system meets the runtime / hardware requirement.

 **External hardware Driver(s):**
    This section covers the list of drivers required to communicate with the devices.